 \subsection{Proof of Theorem B}

 We restate and complete the proof of Theorem B.

-\begin{theoremb} Let $\Sigma$ be an oriented surface of genus $1$ with $n\geq0$ punctures.
-A semisimple representation $\rho:\pi_1(\Sigma)\to\SL_2(\C)$ has finite mapping class group orbit in the character variety $X(\Sigma)$ if and only if $\rho$ is finite or special dihedral. \end{theoremb}
+\begin{theoremb} Let $\Sigma$ be an oriented surface of genus $1$ with $n\,\geq\,0$ punctures.
+A semisimple representation $\rho\,:\,\pi_1(\Sigma)\,\to\,\SL_2(\C)$ has finite mapping class group orbit in the character variety $X(\Sigma)$ if and only if $\rho$ is finite or special dihedral. \end{theoremb}

 \begin{proof} Our proof proceeds as in the proof Theorem A, with minor modifications.
-Suppose that $\rho: \pi_1(\Sigma)\to\SL_2(\C)$ is a semisimple representation with finite mapping class group orbit in $X(\Sigma)$.
+Suppose that $\rho\,:\, \pi_1(\Sigma)\,\to\,\SL_2(\C)$ is a semisimple representation with finite mapping class group orbit in $X(\Sigma)$.
 By Lemma \ref{redlemm}, we are done if $\rho$ is reducible, so we may assume that $\rho$ is irreducible.
 We may also assume that $\rho$ is not special dihedral.
 It suffices to show that $\rho$ has finite monodromy along every simple closed curve around a puncture of $\Sigma$, for then we reduce to Proposition \ref{simple-finite}.

-By Lemma \ref{type1}, $\rho$ has finite monodromy along any nonseparating essential curve $a\subset\Sigma$.
-Given any simple closed curve $c$ around a puncture of $\Sigma$, there is a two-holed torus subsurface of $\Sigma$ having $c$ as one of its boundary components, and by the trace relations in Example \ref{exfree} (cf.~\cite[Section 5.3]{goldman2}) we see that $\tr\rho(c)$ is an algebraic integer.
-By considering an optimal sequence of generators for $\pi_1(\Sigma)$ and applying Fact \ref{fact}, we see that the coordinate ring of the character variety $X(\Sigma)$ is generated by the monodromy traces $\tr_a$ around a finite collection of curves $a$ each of which is either a nonseparating curve or a curve around a puncture of $\Sigma$.
-In particular, it follows that $\tr\rho(\alpha)$ is an algebraic integer for every $\alpha\in\pi_1(\Sigma)$.
+By Lemma \ref{type1}, $\rho$ has finite monodromy along any nonseparating essential curve $a\,\subset\,\Sigma$.
+Given any $c$ which is a simple closed curve around a puncture of $\Sigma$ or a separating essential curve on $\Sigma$, there is a two-holed torus subsurface of $\Sigma$ having $c$ as one of its boundary components.
+By the trace relations in Example \ref{exfree} (cf.~\cite[Section 5.3]{goldman2}), we see that $\tr\rho(c)$ is an algebraic integer.
+It follows that $\tr\rho(a)$ is an algebraic integer for every simple closed curve $a$ on $\Sigma$.
+This easily implies (see e.g.~\cite[Section 2.1]{psw}) that $\tr\rho(\alpha)$ is an algebraic integer for every $\alpha\in\pi_1(\Sigma)$.
 We may in particular assume that $\rho$ is a representation of $\pi_1(\Sigma)$ into $\SL_2( \overline{\Q})$.

 Now, $\rho$ is unitarizable by Theorem C proved below, and in particular the monodromy eigenvalues of $\rho$ along any curve $c$ around a puncture of $\Sigma$ have absolute value $1$.
 Applying this observation to every conjugate of $\rho$ by an element of the absolute Galois group $\Gal(\overline{\Q}/\Q)$, we see that the eigenvalues of $\rho(c)$ for any curve around a puncture of $\Sigma$ are algebraic integers all of whose conjugates have absolute value $1$.
 By Kronecker's theorem, it follows that the eigenvalues are roots of unity, i.e.,~$\rho$ has finite monodromy along $c$ (note that monodromy along $\rho$ cannot be unipotent).
 This is the desired result. \end{proof}